Best Credit Cards with Trip Cancellation InsuranceCredit Cards

 - Trip Coverage: The Chase United Club Card offers reimbursement up to $10,000 per person and $20,000 per trip for prepaid and non-refundable travel expenses if they’re purchased with the United Club Card.
 This includes hotels, tours and passenger fares.

 - Other Rewards and Perks: The Chase United Club Card includes United Club membership, Premier access, and two free checked bags.
-Earn 1.5 miles per dollar on purchases.
+Earn four miles per dollar on United purchases, two miles per dollar spent on all travel purchases, dining on restaurants, then one mile per dollar spent on all other purchases.

-- Welcome Offer: Earn 140,000 bonus points with $3,000 spent on purchases in the first three months after account opening.
+- Welcome Offer: Earn 140,000 Bonus Points + 1 Free Night with $3,000 spent on purchases in the first three months after account opening.

-- Annual Fee: The IHG Rewards Club Premier has an annual fee of $89.
+- Annual Fee: The IHG Rewards Premier has an annual fee of $99,.

 World of Hyatt Credit Card